rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 Because the Traefik dashboard is exposed to the whole outside world by default, we will add a general Kubernetes secret and a Traefik middleware to create simple basic auth protection.

-You can add your own password there ofcourse, by using a tool like `htpassword`.
+You can add your own password there of course, by using a tool like `htpassword`.
 Traefik supports passwords hashed with MD5, SHA1, or BCrypt.

 In `middleware.yml` add the following: